microsoft/MixedReality-WorldLockingTools-Samples/README.md

 ## Contents

 The two groups of samples are distributed in this repository as shown.
 This table will be updated as new Samples come online.
+Links to documentation for each is included in the table.

+Each sample contains enough documentation to run it, along with enough conceptual background to understand what it is doing, and enough motivational background to understand why one might be inclined to do so.

 | Folder     | Project       | Description                                               |
 |------------|---------------|-----------------------------------------------------------|